borealbirds/WildTrax-dataHarmonization/README.md

 # WT-Integration

-This repo aimed to share scripts and lookup tables needed to translation point counts data into WT upload format
+This repo aimed to share scripts, lookup tables and templates needed to translated point counts data into WT upload format.
+The documentation is in progress.
+Feel free to add section.

 # Directory Structure
 <pre>